 Students must have successfully completed a minimum of 12 semester hours of academic coursework at Belhaven prior to applying for experiential credit.
 Students wishing to earn academic credit must submit the required portfolio information for assessment upon completion of EDU 290.
 A maximum of 15 hours may be earned through portfolio assessment.
-No grades are assigned; only credit is awarded and applied as elective credit.
+Credit is awarded and applied as elective credit.
 The process for experiential credit should be completed prior to the beginning of the last course required for degree completion as noted on the student's degree completion schedule.
+An additional fee must be paid prior to the beginning of the course for additional software usage required for the course.